Skip to main content

 API Keys

 From there, select the Generate new API Key.
 You can now create an API key name, expiration, and access.
-For this guide, selecting All blockchain nodes in all organizations will work.
+For this guide, selecting All blockchain nodes in all organizations and All middlewares in all organizations will work.

 You will now see your API key that was generated only once.
-Copy this and add it to the end of the JSON-RPC that you copied in the previous step.
-The format should be: JSON-RPC URL/API-KEY
+Copy this and add it as the BTP_TOKEN variable value in the .env file.

 Configuring web3auth